jromualdo00/Romualdo-Portfolio/README.md

   * can also test in Android Studio

 __API testing__
-  * Primarily utilized postman for testing rest apis
+  * Primarily utilized postman for testing rest APIs
-  * gained experience through manual testing of APIs created for educational purposes
+  * gained experience through manual testing of APIs
-  * know how to manipulate requests and create test cases using the SoapUI tool

-__Exploratory testing__
-  * capable of using Whittaker’s test tours and creating cheat-lists for testing web applications

 __Test documentation__
   * can create test cases and checklists and know how and in which situations to use them effectively
   * able to prepare comprehensive bug reports and provide detailed session reports
-  *

 ## Tools
 __Confluence__
   * know how to create test cases and test suits